Museum of Vancouver: Building

 The Museum of Vancouver as seen from Vanier Park.
 The museum is situated at the southern portion of the park.

 The building is located at 1100 Chestnut Street in Vanier Park, in the neighbourhood of Kitsilano in Vancouver, BC.
-The museum is situated at the south end of Vanier Park, with the park acting as a connecting greenspace between the Vancouver Maritime Museum, Bard on the Beach, the Vancouver Archives, and the Vancouver Academy of Music.
+The museum is situated at the south end of Vanier Park, with the park acting as a connecting green space between the Vancouver Maritime Museum, Bard on the Beach, the Vancouver Archives, and the Vancouver Academy of Music.

 The building was constructed in 1967 to a design by the architect Gerald Hamilton who had studied at Leeds University before moving to Vancouver in 1950.
 Hamilton was a practitioner of the New Formalism school of architecture and its most visible proponent in Vancouver at the time.

 Originally, the building was planned to only house a museum, but a generous gift by the lumber magnate H.R.
 MacMillan allowed the architect to incorporate a planetarium into the design.
-The distinctive roof was added as a pre-construction modification designed to reflect the shape of a woven basket hat made by Northwest Coast First Nations people, but because the roof also resembles a flying saucer there has been ongoing confusion over the identity of the building, with many people mistakenly assuming it houses only the planetarium when the majority of the building is occupied by the Museum of Vancouver.
+The distinctive roof was added as a pre-construction modification supposedly designed to reflect the shape of a woven basket hat made by Northwest Coast First Nations people.
+Because the roof also resembles a flying saucer, there has been ongoing confusion over the identity of the building, with many people mistakenly assuming it houses only the planetarium when much of the building is occupied by the Museum of Vancouver.
 The planetarium was renamed the H.R.
 MacMillan Space Centre in the late 1990s.

 The building was officially dedicated on May 20, 1967 and the ceremony was attended by Her Royal Highness Princess Alexandra, who was the granddaughter of Queen Mary and King George V and also a cousin of Queen Elizabeth II.

 Alex Bozikovic remarks that the building closesly resembles the John Nugent Studio designed by Saskatchewan architect Clifford Wiens built six years earlier.
+Bozikovic was likely unaware that Gregory Dreicer had revealed in the MOV exhibition, Unbelievable (2017), that the building seemed to be directly modeled on the Annunciation Greek Orthodox Church in Wauwatosa, Wisconsin, designed by Frank Lloyd Wright and built in 1962.
+In the exhibition, Dreicer quoted architecture critic Trevor Boddy: “Myths people tell each other about buildings are forms of truth.”
 The building is considered iconic by Vancouverites and is one of the most immediately recognisable buildings in Vancouver.
 It was nicknamed 'the Taj Mahal on the creek' when first built and is characterised by its sweeping conical shape and reflecting pools crossed by curved pedestrian bridges.